quinncnl/docker-nginx-http3/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](code_of_conduct.md)

-Alpine Linux image with nginx `1.21.6` (mainline) with HTTP/3 (QUIC), TLSv1.3, 0-RTT, brotli, NJS, Cookie-Flag, headers, ModSecurity with coreruleset and BoringSSL with OCSP support.
+Alpine Linux image with nginx `1.21.6` (mainline) with HTTP/3 (QUIC), TLSv1.3, 0-RTT, HPACK, brotli, NJS, Cookie-Flag, headers, ModSecurity with coreruleset and BoringSSL with OCSP support.
 All built on the bleeding edge.
 Built on the edge, for the edge.

-Total size is only about ~38 MB uncompressed and ~14 MB compressed.
+Total size is only about ~36 MB uncompressed and ~14 MB compressed.

 This is a fork of [ranadeeppolavarapu/docker-nginx-http3](https://github.com/ranadeeppolavarapu/docker-nginx-http3).